-Spark Standalone cluster (aka Spark deploy cluster or standalone cluster) is Spark’s own built-in cluster environment.
+Spark Standalone (Standalone Cluster) is Spark's own built-in cluster environment.
 Since Spark Standalone is available in the default distribution of Apache Spark it is the easiest way to run your Spark applications in a clustered environment in many cases.

-Standalone Master (often written standalone Master) is the resource manager for the Spark Standalone cluster (read Standalone Master for in-depth coverage).
+Standalone Master (standalone Master) is the resource manager for the Spark Standalone cluster.

 In Standalone cluster mode Spark allocates resources based on cores.
-By default, an application will grab all the cores in the cluster (read Settings).
+By default, an application will grab all the cores in the cluster.

 Standalone cluster mode is subject to the constraint that only one executor can be allocated on each worker per application.

 If enabled (using spark.deploy.spreadOut), standalone Master attempts to spread out an application's executors on as many workers as possible (instead of trying to consolidate it onto a small number of nodes).

 scheduleExecutorsOnWorkers( app: ApplicationInfo, usableWorkers: Array[WorkerInfo], spreadOutApps: Boolean): Array[Int]